How Much Does It Cost to Build a VoIP Softphone App

 - QA engineers: Once the application is built, it has to be tested to see that it works in a glitch-free way.
 This is where the Quality Assurance engineer comes in.
 They will test the final product to check for quality, the stability of the code, and to ensure that it is bug-free.

 Essential Features of a Powerful Softphone App

-Your development team is ready and you’ve got all the fundamentals of building a softphone application in place.
+Your VoIP app development team is ready and you’ve got all the fundamentals of building a VoIP softphone application in place.
 It’s now time to roll up the sleeves and get to work.
 A powerful mobile dialer application comes with certain must-have features which you must factor in while building a solution for your enterprise.
 What are these features?

 - Contact directory: Every softphone comes with an inbuilt contact directory.
 A good way to test out a new softphone is to find out how simple it is to import existing contacts and create new ones.

-- Number management: It will be great to add a feature into your softphone to customize the use of numbers, including assigning multiple numbers to one user.
+- Number management: It will be great to add a feature to your softphone to customize the use of numbers, including assigning multiple numbers to one user.
 Also, a group hunting feature where an incoming call rings on multiple handsets is also a useful feature.

 - Voicemail to text: This feature will automatically convert all voicemails into text messages or emails.
 With this feature, users do not have to ring a voicemail number to listen to their messages.

 - Call transfer: What makes a good business-grade softphone stand out is its ability to easily transfer calls, be it to another extension, an outside line, or to the same line on a different device.

 - Call queuing: No business wants to let an important incoming sales call go into voicemail.
 With the call queuing feature, your customers will stay on hold and will be informed about an estimated waiting time as they wait.